clearent/ClearentIdtechIOSFramework/README.md

 ## How to Integrate

-In order to integrate the **SDK UI** you will need to create a configuration object and pass it ClearentUIManager like in the following example:
+In order to integrate the **SDK UI** you will need to create a configuration object and pass it to `ClearentUIManager`, like in the following example:

 ```
 let uiManagerConfig =